-According to research, the average person spends more that 1700 hours per year at work, and up to 5 hours a day watching television.
-I’m guessing your now feeling a tinge of guilt for binge watching a season of Grey’s Anatomy?
-Don’t worry, your not alone!
+According to research, the average person spends more that 1,700 hours per year at work and up to 5 hours a day watching television.
+I’m guessing your now feeling a tinge of guilt for binge watching a season of Grey’s Anatomy.
+Don’t worry, you’re not alone!

-With the increase in advanced technology, more and more of our time is being spent in front of the computer, television and yes, our cell phones (Yes, Text Neck is a Thing!)
+With the increase in technology, more of our time is being spent in front of the computer, televisions and our cell phones.
 Bad sitting habits can result in terrible posture, as well as back, neck and shoulder aches.
 It will also affect you in ways you may have not even thought of.
-Such as your mood, energy and self-image.
+It can affect your mood, energy, and self-image.

-- MORE ENERGY: When you are naturally putting less strain on the muscles, bones and ligaments of your body, you are using less energy.
+When you are naturally putting less strain on the muscles, bones and ligaments of your body, you are using less energy.
 Therefore, having proper posture will result in a higher energy level, and brighter days ahead!
-For example, when you are sitting funny, with a foot under you, or cross-legged, after time you being to feel numbness, like feeling your foot is asleep, that is because blood flow to your limb has been limited, and circulation has been cut off.
+Feeling numbness in your limbs when you are sitting funny with a foot under you happens because blood flow to your limb has been limited and circulation has been cut off.
 So, if you are sitting, or standing straight, with proper posture, your blood flow and circulation is increased!
-Oxygen levels are also an important factor, when you are slouched over, you are constricting the level of breath you are able to inhale, by approximately 30%, therefore when you sit straight, relaxed with shoulders back, you are enabling your body to inhale larger, more deep breaths, which will maximize your energy!
+Oxygen levels are also an important factor.
+When you slouch, you are constricting the level of breath you are able to inhale by approximately 30%.
+Therefore, when you sit straight, relaxed with shoulders back.
+By doing this, you are enabling your body to inhale larger, more deep breaths, which will maximize your energy!

-In order to help you ensure your aren’t ‘just sitting there’ we’ve put together a step by step list to protect your posture while sitting at your desk at work!
+To help ensure your aren’t ‘just sitting there’ we’ve put together a step by step list to protect your posture while sitting at your desk at work!